Thailand–Turkey relations

-Diplomatic Relations
+History

 Thailand and Turkey established diplomatic relations since 19 June 1958.
-Shortly afterwards, Turkey opened its embassy in Bangkok, with Ambassador Necdet Kent as its first Ambassador.
+Shortly afterwards, Turkey opened its embassy in Bangkok, with Ambassador Necdet Kent as its first ambassador.
 Thailand later opened its embassy office in Ankara in 1972, with a Charge D'Affaires.
-The first resident Thai Ambassador came to work and stay in Ankara in 1974.
+The first resident Thai ambassador came to work and stay in Ankara in 1974.

 Initially, the Thai Government tasked the Ambassadors of Thailand in Karachi (Pakistan), and Vienna (Austria), to also be accredited to Turkey.
-Notably, the second non-resident Ambassador of Thailand to Turkey during 1963-1968 was the then Thai Ambassador in Vienna, General Chatichai Choonhavan, who went on to become the Thai Foreign Minister (1975-1976) and, later, Prime Minister of Thailand (1988-1991).
-Also, Ambassador Charun P. Isarangkul na Ayuthaya, who also covered Turkey from Vienna during 1970-1971, went on to become, twice, Thailand's Minister of Foreign Affairs (1971-1972 and 1973-1975) and, later, Privy Councilor in the Reign of King Bhumibol Adulyadej.
-Another prominent Thai Ambassador to Ankara during 1981-1985, Ambassador Professor Dr. Wichian Watanakun, went on to become Thailand's Deputy Foreign Minister in 1991, and Minister of Justice in 1992.
+Notably, the second non-resident Ambassador of Thailand to Turkey during 1963-1968 was the then Thai ambassador in Vienna, General Chatichai Choonhavan, who went on to become the Thai foreign minister (1975–1976) and, later, Prime Minister of Thailand (1988–1991).
+Also, Ambassador Charun P. Isarangkul na Ayuthaya, who also covered Turkey from Vienna during 1970-1971, went on to become, twice, Thailand's minister of foreign affairs (1971-1972 and 1973-1975) and, later, privy councilor in the Reign of King Bhumibol Adulyadej.
+Another prominent Thai ambassador to Ankara during 1981-1985, Ambassador Professor Dr. Wichian Watanakun, went on to become Thailand's deputy foreign minister in 1991, and minister of justice in 1992.

 During the Cold War, through the 1960s until 1980s and early 1990s, both Thailand’s and Turkey’s foreign policy was pro-Western, united in the belief that the spread of communism, communist China for Thailand and the Soviet Union for Turkey, posed a threat to the world.
 During this time, as a result of apprehension over Soviet intentions toward Vietnam, Thailand maintained close economic and security ties with Turkey.
 It is notable that Thailand was a location of the secretariat of the now-defunct SEATO while Turkey was then the location of the headquarters of CENTO (now abolished).
-Both countries also were allies of the US during the Korean War (1950-1953).
+Both countries also were allies of the US during the Korean War (1950–1953).
 Since then, relations have remained cordial.